 With its strategic location and well-developed infrastructure, Singapore is a center for trade and financial services for the Asian region.
 Financial services are a key source of growth since the 1970s and the government constantly provides incentives for its development.

-Commercial banks in Singapore are licensed under and governed by the Banking Act and may undertake universal banking.
+in Singapore are licensed under and governed by the Banking Act and may undertake universal banking.
 The license for commercial banking, permits deposit taking, the provision of cheque services and lending and any other business which is regulated or authorised by Monetary Authority of Singapore (MAS), such as financial advisory services, insurance broking and capital market services.

-operate a total of 25 locations
+- Operate a total of 25 locations

-may provide debit services through an EFTPOS network
+- Provide debit services through an EFTPOS network

 The following local banks offer a full banking service including current and deposit accounts, ATM's, credit and debit cards, loans, mortgages etc. These banks have the most extensive branch network.
 DBS owns POSB and therefore customers may use either bank's ATM's.
 OCBC and UOB operate a shared ATM system and therefore clients of both banks may use either bank's ATM machines.

 Offshore banks can engage in the same activities as full and wholesale banks for businesses transacted through their Asian Currency Units (ACUs).
 The ACU is an accounting unit, which the banks use to book all their foreign currency transactions conducted in the Asian Dollar Market.
 The banks' Singapore dollar transactions are separately booked in the Domestic Banking Unit.
 Offshore banks operate within the Guidelines for Offshore Banks issued by MAS.
 Examples of Offshore Banks in Singapore are Arab bank, Bank of Taiwan, Hang Seng Bank, Credit Agricole (Suisse), Royal Bank of Canada, etc.